 Many states and cities have employment programs in place.
 Below are some examples:

-- Philadelphia’s Urban Affairs Coalition: Summer WorkReady operates the Summer WorkReady Program for city residents between the ages of 14 and 18.
+Philadelphia Youth Network manages the Summer WorkReady Program for city residents between the ages of 14 and 18.
 The six-week program partners with dozens of organizations, from law offices and doctor's offices to schools and colleges.
 Positions offered are primarily based on the individual’s interests, work experience, and location.
-Other than meeting the age requirements, students only need to prove their eligibility to work in the U.S.
+Applicants with no work experience will generally be placed in basic summer jobs, while internship quality placements require some prior work experience.
+Other than meeting the age and residency requirements, students only need to prove their eligibility to work in the U.S.

-- The Mayor Youth Employment Program (MYEP) of Charlotte, North Carolina gives eligible high school students between the ages of 16 and 18 the opportunity to intern for eight weeks over the summer.
+The Mayor Youth Employment Program (MYEP) of Charlotte, North Carolina, gives eligible high school students between the ages of 16 and 18 the opportunity to intern for six weeks over the summer.
 The goal of MYEP is to motivate participating youth to develop career goals, achieve academically, and hone their social skills.
-Getting into this program is more difficult than others: the student must be a Charlotte resident, have work or extra-curricular experience, compose a 500-word essay, provide two professional letters of recommendation, complete an interview, and pass a drug screening test.
+Participants must be enrolled as a current student in Charlotte-Mecklenburg Schools or reside in the city of Charlotte, and complete a career readiness workshop and orientation program.
+Internships are compensated at the rate of $9 per hour.

 These are just some of the organizations that facilitate employment opportunities for local youth.
 You’ll find similar government-run employment programs throughout the U.S.

 There are also many SYEPs run by non-profit organizations.
-Here are a few examples:
+Here are two examples:

-- CAMBA Summer Youth Employment Program is a Brooklyn-based program that places 1,000 underprivileged youth ages 14 - 24 who live in the five boroughs in subsidized minimum-wage jobs in government agencies, private non-profits and for-profits in a range of positions.
+The CAMBA Summer Youth Employment Program is a Brooklyn-based program that places 1,000 underprivileged youth ages 14 - 24 in a wide range of subsidized minimum-wage jobs in government agencies, private non-profits, and for-profit companies.
+Candidates must be residents of one of the five boroughs of New York City.

 Benefits of Summer Youth Employment Programs